WHAT TO ORDER AT DI AN DI

 My discovery of Diandi marked an important date for me personally.

-The method of searching changed and it’s seemed to work out every since.
-I started yelping specific dishes (or ingredients) and saw what came out at the other end.
+The method of searching changed, and it’s seemed to work out ever since.
+I started Yelping specific dishes (or ingredients) and saw what came out at the other end.
 And it did not disappoint.

 Diandi’s menu looked really, really good on paper.
-So I decided to gamble my Saturday afternoon.
+So I decided to gamble on my Saturday afternoon.

 My impression still aligns with my thoughts regarding many items that Diandi has to offer:

 Banh trang tron: rice paper salad.
 Pretty good.
-A bit preppy and overpriced (but you can say that about 90% of this menu).
+A bit preppy and overpriced (but you can say that about 90% of this menu.
+I said not now).

 Banh Trang Nuong + sth sth: same comment.